myousefi2016/slepc4py/docs/source/overview.rst

 standard or generalized form, with real or complex arithmetic.
-It can also be used for computing a partial SVD of a large, sparse, rectangular matrix, and to solve nonlinear eigenvalue problems (quadratic or general).
+It can also be used for computing a partial SVD of a large, sparse, rectangular matrix, and to solve nonlinear eigenvalue problems (polynomial or general).
 Additionally, SLEPc provides solvers for the computation of the action of a matrix function on a vector.

 SLEPc is intended for computing a subset of the spectrum of a matrix